susbo/concur/README.md

 ## Getting Started

 These instructions will allow you to run CONCUR on your computer.
-CONCUR is run on the command line on Unix, Linux and Apple OS X.
+CONCUR is a command line tool developed for Linux and macOS.

 ### Prerequisites